hlacontainers/vtmak-rtiexec/README.md

 - The RID file is configured to let the RTI Executive perform licensing (``RTI_rtiExecPerformsLicensing `` is set to ``1``).

-Note that all settings for each individual federate application must correspond with the RTI Executive RID file setting.
+Note that all settings for each individual federate application must be compatible with the RTI Executive RID file setting.
 This is the case if the LRC image is used.

 ## RTI Assistant and RTI licenses

 If the RTI Assistant is used and there are no RTI licenses configured for the RTI Executive, a license error is displayed by the RTI Assistant, blocking the Forwarder from starting.
 Only when the error popup windows are closed the Forwarder is started and an LRC can connect.

-So, check the UI for these messages and close them.
+So, check the X Display UI for these messages and close them.

 ## Provide an alternate VTMaK RID file